 M joined Watsi on November 9th, 2016.
-Four years ago, M became the 2593rd member to automatically support a new Watsi patient every month.
-Since then, 3,900 more people have become monthly donors!
-M's most recent donation supported Sarah, a maize farmer from Uganda, to fund a hysterectomy.
+Five years ago, M joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+M's most recent donation supported Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.

 M has funded healthcare for 68 patients in 10 countries.